Buying NFTs isn’t as complicated as it seems.

 Step 1: Download an NFT-compatible crypto wallet

-Before scrolling through the hottest NFT collections on today’s market, you need an NFT-compatible crypto wallet.
+hottest NFT collections on today’s market, you need an NFT-compatible crypto wallet.

 Not only are crypto wallets essential for storing your NFTs, they’re a necessary part of the buying process.